rlannon/N64-Converter/README.md

     |________________|

 The included code for the Arduino also drives a few LEDs to indicate various status information.
 These LEDs, the `WAIT_PIN` and the `READY_PIN`, are by default wired to pins 4 and 7, respectively, but this can be changed in the code by altering the appropriate macros.

+## Using the Converter

+To use, simply:

+* Upload the `.ino` file to your Arduino
+* Connect the controller and LEDs to the board as described
+* Connect the Arduino to your computer via USB
+* Run the Python script `comm.py`

+Everything in the Python script should happen automatically; it will try to find and connect to the Arduino and establish a serial connection, fixing any issues it can as they arise.

+If the inputs `L + R + Z + D_DOWN + C_DOWN` are detected, the Python script will not drive the mouse and keyboard, effectively disabling the controller.
+Once it detects a start button press, the controller will be re-enabled.
+The script will also send `'d'` to the Arduino over serial when disabled, and `'r'` when re-enabled so that the Arduino can change the LEDs.

+The program will, in the future, allow the emulator and configuration schemes to be specified.
+For now, however, keep in mind:

+* On Mupen64Plus, it is recommended that you use a mouse scaling factor of 1.0/1.0 for best results
+* On Project64, absolute position should be specified as the script can't establish a base position with the relative option
+* This has only been tested with an Arduino Uno on the following systems/emulators:
+  * Windows 10 with Project64
+  * Ubuntu 18 wth Mupen64Plus

 ## Known Issues